jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 ---

-*This PRD provides the foundation for implementing a reliable, daily-use news audio conversion system that integrates seamlessly with existing article collection workflows and iTunes/iPhone ecosystem.
+*This PRD provides the foundation for implementing a reliable, daily-use news audio conversion system with flexible output options.
+By default, the system places audio files alongside source text files for simple organization, with optional iTunes integration for users who want playlist management and iPhone sync.
 The modular architecture uses local TTS libraries for privacy, offline operation, and reliability, ensuring that the core processing components can evolve from local desktop applications to web-based services while maintaining data privacy and operational independence.*

 ## Appendix: Web Application Evolution Path